ASafaeirad/cv/README.md

 **Senior Frontend Engineer** | **Software Architect** | **INTP**

 Innovative Front End Engineer with +5 years of professional experience, focused on modular and scalable design and development.
-Proficient in Web technologies and modern JS/TS echosystem.
+Proficient in Web technologies and modern JS/TS ecosystem.
 Passionate about learning, teaching, and, mentoring and code review.

 > I enjoy spending time thinking about how things work and coming up with solutions to problems.